Wake Forest Township, Wake County, North Carolina

 Wake Forest Township (also designated Township 19) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Wake Forest Township had a population of 65,491, a 119.4% increase over 2000.
+As of the 2010 United States census, Wake Forest Township had a population of 65,491, a 119.4% increase over 2000.

 Wake Forest Township, occupying 190.1 sqkm in northern Wake County, includes portions of the city of Raleigh and the entirety of the towns of Wake Forest and Rolesville.